School Science Lessons

 Catechins occur in many plant species of white tea, green tea, black tea, grapes, apple, cocoa, lentils, black-eyed peas.

-Catechin is a major constituent of catechu, the astringent tannin-rich extract of acacia, in green tea, in cocoa, in vinegar, in catechu, in black grapes, in fava bean, in black tea.
+Catechin is in catechu, the astringent tannin-rich extract of acacia, in green tea, in cocoa, in vinegar, in catechu, in black grapes, in fava bean, in black tea.

 Catechin is used to treat liver diseases, e.g. hepatitis, possible radical scavenger, but excess treatment causes haemolysis and renal failure, skin rashes.